 Our mission is to empower our readers/viewers.
 We publish the truth without fear or favor.
 Our journalism is produced independent from commercial interests.

-Webonanza is produced by Nanok Bie, and co-workers/friends.
+Webonanza is headed by Nanok Bie, and produced in collaboration with co-workers/friends.

 On grammar, syntax and abbreviations;

 I use a capital “B” when referring to the “Bitcoin network”, but a lower-case “b” when referring to “a bitcoin” (the currency).